Master's Final Project

 Students shall be entitled to write and present their project in either Spanish or English.

-Students shall have to defend their Master's Final Project in the semester of the academic year in which they enrolled for their Master's Final Project.
-Otherwise, students shall be required to re-enroll for their Master's Final Project in September.
+Students shall have to defend their Master's Final Project before the end of the academic year in which they enrolled for their Master's Final Project (that is, before the end of July), in the dates specified at the exams date page.
+Otherwise, students shall be required to re-enrol for their Master's Final Project in September.

 The completion of the Master's Final Project is a three-phase process: